danfuzz/samizdat/doc/language-guide/04-operators.md

 to consistently bottomed out in a real value, for storage in a variable or as part of a data structure.
 It also allows a logic expression to be a component of a larger enclosing boolean expression.

+This is the opposite conversion of unary single-and.
+The naming (which may seem confusing) is meant to mimic the "look-n-feel" of its use site.

 #### Bitwise complement &mdash; `!!!expression`